Quantum phases of bosonic chiral molecules in helicity lattices: Model

-We consider a system of left and right enantiomers of the same chiral molecule immersed in a square helicity lattice as depicted in Fig.~\ref{sec:intro;fig:lattice}b.
-Neighboring sites have opposite helicity densities~\cite{van_kruining_superpositions_2018}, simulating conditions analogous to those of a helicity lattice created by the superposition of four coherent light waves~\cite{van_kruining_superpositions_2018}.
+We consider a system of left and right enantiomers of the same chiral molecule immersed in a square helicity lattice as depicted in the right panel of Fig.~\ref{sec:intro;fig:lattice}.
+Neighboring sites have opposite helicity densities $h$~\cite{van_kruining_superpositions_2018}, simulating conditions analogous to those of a helicity lattice created by the superposition of four coherent light waves~\cite{van_kruining_superpositions_2018}.

 The chirality of a particular enantiomer determines whether it is attracted or repelled from a given site~\cite{canaguier-durand_mechanical_2013}.
-Indeed, because the chiral forces acting on the enantiomers are proportional to the gradient of the helicity density ~\cite{cameron_discriminatory_2014,cameron_diffraction_2014}, the enantiomers are immersed in a periodic potential with wells at the sites with favorably helicity.
-Therefore, we assume that enantiomers can move only between sites of the same favorable helicity.
+Indeed, because the chiral forces acting on the enantiomers are proportional to $\nabla h$~\cite{cameron_discriminatory_2014,cameron_diffraction_2014}, the enantiomers are immersed in a periodic potential with wells at the sites with favorably helicity.
+For each enantiomer species, the corresponding potential depth is given by~\cite{cameron_discriminatory_2014, cameron_chirality_2017}

+where $G'$ is the relevant part of the electric dipole-magnetic dipole optical activity tensor~\cite{barron2009molecular} and $I$ is the laser power. $V_0$ is to be compared with the recoil energy $E_R=\hbar^2 k^2/2m$, where $m$ is the mass of the molecules and $k=2\pi/\lambda$ depends on the laser's wavelength $\lambda$.
+In this work we consider tight lattices with $E_R\ll V_0$ at low temperatures $k_BT\ll V_0$, which we can model with a Hubbard-based Hamiltonian.
+In addition, we consider ultracold regimes where the molecules are dominated by their ground rovibrational state~\cite{hamamda_ro-vibrational_2015,mitra_direct_2020}.